open-telemetry/opentelemetry.io/content/en/community/_index.md

 ## Open Source Collaboration

-OpenTelemetry collaborates and integrates with other open-source projects including Fluent Bit, Jaeger, Kubernetes, Prometheus, OpenMetrics, and W3C.
+OpenTelemetry collaborates and integrates with other open source projects including Fluent Bit, Jaeger, Kubernetes, Prometheus, OpenMetrics, and W3C.
 [Read more](/integrations/).